PolVilniusTech/public.incident.reporting.timeline.md/timeline/Kaliningrad.Oblast.Russia.md

 From such incidents there are possible to learn a lot.
 I.e.:
 *  New Payment e-Service would need to have International Recognition to successfully operate in Other Countries.
 *  Lack of Payment choices over Internet would increase Shadow Market which operates with illegal conditions and Consumer can't get Help for being together in complicity with this Community.
 *  Shadow Market does not have stake and interest, if other entities from the Shadow Market, are going to breach theyr Consumers Well-being, Privacy and Security.
+*  All Market has to comply with [Sanctionsmap.eu](https://sanctionsmap.eu/#/main)
 ```

 ```